Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological

 \subsection{Article Selection}

-Based on these criteria, a total of 68 research articles have been finalized, meeting all inclusion requirements and maintaining the defined exclusion parameters.
-Among the collected studies, 55 were published in Q1 journals, 4 appeared in A* conference proceedings, and 9 were identified as preprints, covering publications from 2021 to 2025.
-The highest number of journals have been collected in 2024, followed in sequence by early-2025, 2023, and 2022, whereas 2021 has the lowest count.
+\x{A total of 3,312 records were retrieved from Google Scholar and publisher platforms, including ScienceDirect (n=543), Oxford Academic (n=684), arXiv (n=733), NeurIPS (n=382), Springer Nature (n=554), and BMC (n=416).
+Based on the predefined criteria, a total of 82 research articles are selected, meeting all inclusion requirements and maintaining the defined exclusion parameters.
+Table \ref{tab:included_studies} provides the full set of articles selected for inclusion in this review.} Among the collected studies, \x{63} were published in Q1 journals, \x{6} appeared in A* conference proceedings, and \x{13} were identified as preprints, covering publications from 2021 to \x{2026}.
+The highest number of journals \x{has} been collected in 2024, followed in sequence by 2025, 2023, 2022, \x{and early-2026}, whereas 2021 has the lowest count.
 The classification of the journals in this review was determined using the SCImago Journal Rank (SJR) database.
 Figure \ref{fig: paper} shows the total number of studies, along with the distribution of the publications for the specified year ranges.
 These selected studies comprehensively reflect the applications of GenAI and LLMs in bioinformatics.
 Moreover, Figure \ref{fig:genai_dis} presents the geographical distribution of publications, indicating that the United States and China contribute the majority of the publications.